Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Aknowledgements

 \section{Aknowledgements}

 S.C. is supported by the PNRR-MUR project {\em Italian Research Center on High Performance Computing, Big Data and Quantum Computing} and by the INdAM-GNCS Project code CUP E53C23001670001.
-R.F. and G.T. are also members of INdAM-GNCS.
+R.F. is supported by the PRIN Project 2022238YY5, ``Optimal control problems: analysis, approximation and applications''.
+All the Authors are members of the Gruppo Nazionale per il Calcolo Scientifico of Istituto Nazionale di Alta Matematica ``Francesco Severi'' (INdAM--GNCS).

 \thebibliography{XXX}